 WIFE] I can you!

 No!
 I can do on my own.
 The is on my house.
 I can lift the spell, The is on my house.
-WIFE] No, no, the is on our house.
-We must the spell together, The is on our house!
-Now tell me what am I to return WIFE] Ugh, You remember?
-The cow as as milk, The as red as blood, The as yellow as corn, The as pure as gold- The cow as as milk, The as red as blood, The as yellow as corn, The slipper as as gold...
-I wish to go to the Festival, But how am I ever to get to the The cow as as milk, The as red as blood, The hair as as corn- I know!
-I'll Mother's grave, The at the willow tree, And tell her I want to Go to the Festival...
+[BAKER'S No, no, the is on our house.
+We must lift the together, The is on our house!
+Now tell me am I to return with?
+WIFE] Ugh, You remember?
+The cow as as milk, The as red as blood, The hair as as corn, The as pure as gold- The cow as as milk, The as red as blood, The as yellow as corn, The as pure as gold...
+I still to go to the Festival, But how am I to get to the Festival?
+The cow as as milk, The as red as blood, The hair as yellow as I know!
+I'll Mother's grave, The at the willow tree, And tell her I just to Go to the Festival...
 The slipper as as gold...
 The cow, the cape, The as pure as gold- WIFE] The hair-!
 [CINDERELLA & the woods, It's to go, It may be all In vain, know.
-Into the But so, I have to the journey.
-[CINDERELLA, & WIFE] the woods, The is straight, You it well, But who can [BAKER & the woods to lift the spell- Into the to visit Mother- [JACK'S Into the to sell the cow!
+Into the But so, I to take the journey.
+[CINDERELLA, BAKER & the woods, The is straight, You it well, But who can [BAKER & Into the woods to lift the Into the to visit Mother- [JACK'S the woods to sell the cow!

 To get the money!